-The Dyslexia-SpLD Trust wants to recruit a team of Parent Champions across the UK.
-The Trust supports parents and carers of children with dyslexia and specific learning difficulties.
-This Parent Champion initiative is a collaborative project supported by Dyslexia Action, The British Dyslexia Association, Springboard for Children and Helen Arkell Dyslexia Centre.
+The Dyslexia-SpLD Trust continues to recruit Parent Champions across the UK.
+The Trust supports parents and carers of children with dyslexia and specific learning difficulties through the expertise of our partner organisations.
+Collectively they have a wealth of expertise; they are Dyslexia Action, The British Dyslexia Association, Springboard for Children and Helen Arkell Dyslexia Centre.

 WE WANT YOU TO BE